alexanderkozlenko/cotopaxi/doc/topics/cli-diff.md

 <p />

 - `--profile`
-The path to the deployment profile to generate based on new and modified documents, which can be used with `deploy` command.
-The option automatically discards `--exit-code` instruction.
+The path to the deployment profile to generate based on new and modified documents, which can be used with the `deploy` command.
+This option automatically disables the `--exit-code` option.

 <p />